Rikki Ducornet: Biography

 Rikki Ducornet was born in Canton, New York.
 Gerard DeGré, Ducornet's father, was a professor of social philosophy, and her mother Muriel hosted community-interest programs on radio and television.
 Ducornet was raised in a multicultural household as her father was Cuban and her mother was Russian-Jewish.
 Ducornet's father encouraged her to read books by authors such as Albert Camus and Lao Tzu, and to pursue an exploration of knowledge.
 Alice in Wonderland was an especially formative book, and inspired her 1993 novel The Jade Cabinet, in which Lewis Carroll is a major character.
 Ducornet's father also taught her rumba at the age of ten.
 Ducornet spent part of her childhood in Egypt, the setting for her 2003 novel Gazelle, after her father received an invitation to teach at the University of Cairo.
 Ducornet also spent two years in Algeria in the mid-1960s after the Algerian war of Independence.

 Ducornet grew up on the campus of Bard College in Annandale-on-Hudson, in New York, earning a B.A. in Fine Arts there in 1964.
 While at Bard she met Robert Coover and Robert Kelly, two authors who shared Ducornet's fascination with metamorphosis and provided early models of how fiction might express this interest.
 In 1972 she moved to the Loire Valley in France with her then husband, Guy Ducornet, where she lived for the next eighteen years.
 As a young girl, Ducornet dreamed of being a visual artist and it wasn't until she moved to France with her husband that she began to seriously think about writing.
-Being in Europe brought out something new: as Ducornet explained, “I was acutely aware of language”.
+Being in Europe brought out something new: as Ducornet explained, "I was acutely aware of language".
 It was in France too, that she raised her son, Jean-Yves Ducornet, who later became a noted composer/arranger/producer.
 In 1988 she won a Bunting Institute fellowship at Radcliffe, and in 1989 accepted a teaching position in the English Department at the University of Denver.
 In 2007, she replaced retired Dr. Ernest Gaines as Writer in Residence at the University of Louisiana at Lafayette.
 Ducornet currently lives in Port Townsend, Washington.

-Ducornet claims to be the subject of the Steely Dan song "Rikki Don't Lose That Number."
-Steely Dan singer Donald Fagen had met her while both were attending Bard College.
+Ducornet is the subject of the Steely Dan song "Rikki Don't Lose That Number."
+Steely Dan singer Donald Fagen had met her at Bard College.
 Ducornet says they met at a college party, and even though she was married at the time, he gave her his number.
 Ducornet was intrigued by Fagen and was tempted to call him, but she decided against it.
 She later told an interviewer, "Philosophically it's an interesting song; I mean I think his 'number' is a cipher for the self."